unofficial-sendoh/other_template/_posts/2018-5-2-Up-&-Running-of-Image-Data-Analysis-Using-Numpy-&-OpenCV-Part-1.md

 ## Use logical Operator To Process Pixel Values

 We can create a bullion ndarray in the same size by using a **logical operator**.
 However, this won't create any new array but it simply return `True` to its host variable.
-For example: let's consider we want to filter out some low value pixel or high value or (within any condition) in an RGB image and yes it would be great to convert RGB to gray scale but for now we won't go for that rather than deal with color image.
+For example: let's consider we want to filter out some low value pixel or high value or (any condition) in an RGB image and yes it would be great to convert RGB to gray scale but for now we won't go for that rather than deal with color image.

 Let's first load an image and show it on screen.